Slurm Docker Cluster¶

 Once the image is built, deploy the cluster with the default version of slurm using Docker Compose:

-To specify a specific version and override what is configured in .env
+To specify a specific version and override what is configured in .env, specify

 This will start up all containers in detached mode.
 You can monitor their status using: